 The exact mechanism by which myofascial pain syndrome arises and develops has not yet been established.
 There may be a variety of factors that contribute to this disorder, including damage to or diseases of the fascia or connective tissue.

 Autoimmune conditions, in which the body’s own immune system attacks the fascia, may also be factors in myofascial pain syndrome development.

-Both cancer and its treatment (e.g. excision surgeries or chemotherapy) can result in damage to the healthy fascia or muscles in the vicinity of a tumor, leaving damaged and tightened muscle tissue as a consequence.
+Both cancer and its treatment (e.g. surgery or chemotherapy) can result in damage to healthy fascia or muscles near a tumor, leaving damaged and tightened muscle tissue as a consequence.